 We investigate the non-linear photoluminescence dynamics using 2 ps optical pulses at 400 nm.
 The sample is held in a vacuum chamber at 10-6mbar at room temperature.
 The full width at half maximum of the pump beam on the sample is ~8 µm.
 Photoluminescence is collected using a lens with 0.42 numerical aperture that allows for dispersion and real space imaging using an electron multiplication charge coupled device (CCD) camera at the exit slit of a 55cm spectrophotometer and a grating of 1200 grooves/millimetre.
 We have synchronised the timing of the optical detection system with the train of excitation pulses down to a single pulse excitation/image acquisition.
 Using the setup described above we can perform single pulse excitation dispersion imaging.
 Also with the use of a stabilised Michelson interferometer, we can record interferograms that allow us to measure the extent of the coherence of the emissive states under single pulse excitation.

 Figures 3(a) - (c) show dispersion images recorded below, near and twice above threshold.
 Figure 3(a) shows the linear dispersion time averaged over 1500 excitation pulses.
 With increasing pump intensity, at a threshold excitation density we observe the collapse of the emission to the bottom of the polariton dispersion, centred on k// = 0, as shown in the dispersion image of Fig. 3(b) that is time averaged over 2 excitation pulses.
 Figure 3(c) shows the dispersion image at approximately twice above threshold, integrated over 4 excitation pulses, where the emission appears blueshifted with respect to the linear regime.
 In Figure 3(d), we plot the photoluminescence spectra extracted at k// = 0 from dispersion images recorded for different pump intensities and normalised to the number of excitation pulses used per recording.
 Evidently, as the pump intensity increases the spectrum gets narrower and blueshifts with respect to the spectrum at the lowest excitation density (black curve in Fig. 3(d)).
 In Figure 3(e), we plot the integrated intensity of the above spectra and the corresponding linewidth measured at FWHM as a function of the upper bound of the threshold excitation density (527.3 µJ/cm2).
 We observe a threshold-like behaviour at 527.3 µJ/cm2 accompanied by a reduction in linewidth from 2.8 to 0.5 nm.
-Figure 3(f) shows a continuous blue-shift of the photoluminescence spectrum, up to 5 meV at twice the threshold density, of similar magnitude to that observed by Plumhof et al,[10] in a cavity containing a conjugated polymer.
+Figure 3(f) shows a continuous blue-shift of the photoluminescence spectrum, up to 5 meV at twice the threshold density, of similar magnitude to that observed by Plumhof et al.,[10] in a cavity containing a conjugated polymer.
 In areas on the sample where we do not observe polariton condensation, there is no visible blue-shift of the dispersion.
 For the detuning used here, we calculate the exciton content, |XLP|2, to be 0.103 at k// = 0 of the lower polariton branch.
 We note here that by ramping the excitation density twice above threshold and back to the linear regime the optical properties of the sample remain virtually unchanged, including the shape of the photoluminescence spectrum.
 The observed non-linearity on the excitation density associated with the continuous blue-shift of the photoluminescence spectrum provide strong evidence of polariton condensation.